-According to DigoPaul, punishment is a highly relevant element in an individual’s upbringing stage, which can lead to a series of limitations or open doors, depending on the degree of severity and justice with which reprimands are applied.
+Punishment is a highly relevant element in an individual’s upbringing stage, which can lead to a series of limitations or open doors, depending on the degree of severity and justice with which reprimands are applied.
 As stated in the previous paragraph, hitting is not currently accepted as a resource to teach children lessons, although this does not prevent millions of people from continuing to use it.

 When a healthy living being receives a physical attack there is no possibility that he will feel something positive; If you are in your childhood, one of the feelings that are usually aroused by physical punishment is frustration, since you do not understand the reasons why someone who claims to love you attacks you in this way and does not have the necessary physical strength to defend.

 We must not forget that this type of punishment is complemented by the prohibition to reveal oneself: the child does not have the possibility, the permission to defend himself or to counterattack, but must bear the pain and humiliation that a blow from someone stronger supposes..
 As is to be expected, if this is repeated too frequently throughout parenting, the consequences can be very negative.

 Punishments are also applied in educational establishments and in the workplace when someone breaks a rule.
 Generally both rules and punishments are stipulated in a regulation or a code: this prevents an authority from acting arbitrarily when administering punishments.